Skip to main content

 What to expect

-• A transdisciplinary learning environment in which MA Designer Maker students are part of a community of postgraduate design students who share the same teaching and learning spaces
+• Inter-disciplinary learning: Be part of a community of postgraduate design students from different courses who share the same teaching and learning spaces.

-• Seminars and discussions that cover material culture studies, anthropology, philosophy, sustainability, consumerism, museum studies, psychology and literature
+• New ideas: Take part in seminars and discussions that cover material culture studies, anthropology, philosophy, sustainability, consumerism, museum studies, psychology and literature.

-• To engage with contemporary debates in applied arts, design and object-based art
+• Critical thinking: Engage with contemporary debates in applied arts, design and object-based art.

-• Access to Material and Spatial Practices digital resources as well as Camberwell's shared workshops that include printmaking, photography, film, moving image, digital, plastic, ceramics, wood and metalwork.
-View the Camberwell facilities
+• Creative facilities: Access to course specific digital resources as well Camberwell's shared workshops, including printmaking, photography, film, moving image, digital, plastic, ceramics, wood and metalwork.
+View the Camberwell facilities.

 Mode of study